phuongnq/MariaDB4j/README.md

 Q: Is MariaDB4j stable enough for production?
 I need the data to be safe, and performant.
 A: Try it out, and if you do find any problem, raise an issue here and let's see if we can fix it.
 You probably don't risk much in terms of data to be safe and performance - remember MariaDB4j is just a wrapper launching MariaDB (which is a MySQL(R) fork) - so it's as safe and performant as the underlying native DB it uses.

-Q: ERROR ch.vorburger.exec.ManagedProcess - mysql: /tmp/MariaDB4j/base/bin/mysql: error while loading shared libraries: libncurses.so.5: cannot open shared object file: No such file or directory
+Q: `ERROR ch.vorburger.exec.ManagedProcess - mysql: /tmp/MariaDB4j/base/bin/mysql: error while loading shared libraries: libncurses.so.5: cannot open shared object file: No such file or directory`
 A: This could happen e.g. on Fedora 24 if you have not previous installed any other software package which requires libncurses, and can be fixed by finding the RPM package which provides `libncurses.so.5` via `sudo dnf provides libncurses.so.5` and then install that via `sudo dnf install ncurses-compat-libs`.
 On Ubuntu Focal 20.04, you need to `sudo apt update && sudo apt install libncurses5`.

+Q: `/tmp/MariaDB4j/base/bin/mariadbd: error while loading shared libraries: libcrypt.so.1: cannot open shared object file: No such file or directory`
+A: Similar to above, and using e.g. https://pkgs.org/search/?q=libcrypt.so.1 we can see that e.g. `sudo dnf install libxcrypt-compat` does the trick for Fedora 39.

 Q: Is there another project that does something similar to this one?
 A: Indeed there is, check out [wix-embedded-mysql](https://github.com/wix/wix-embedded-mysql)!
 The world is big enough for both of us, and [we cross link](https://github.com/wix/wix-embedded-mysql/pull/118).
 [Testcontainers' has something similar which we recommend you use](https://www.testcontainers.org/modules/databases/mariadb/) if you can run containers (Docker).
 Also OpenMRS' [liquibase-maven-plugin](https://github.com/openmrs/openmrs-contrib-liquibase-maven-plugin) build on MariaDB4j.